negice/FGPguidelines/Guidelines/docs/thematicslider/configuration.md

-# Thematic Slider Plugin
+# Configure the Thematic Slider Plugin

-This plugin allows you add a thematic slider to your map.
-It loops trough an array of layers to show comparison or evolution of geolocation data.
-At the same time, the plugin can show title and description for each of the layers.

 The plugin works with the following mapping services: